ETH-DISCO/cluster-tutorial/README.md

 Huge thanks to:

-- [@tkz10](https://github.com/TKZ10) for making this tutorial with me and finding the dependency redirection hack
+- [@tkz10](https://github.com/TKZ10) for finding the dependency redirection hack and reviewing
-- [@aplesner](https://github.com/aplesner) for the initial apptainer scripts and for reviewing
+- [@aplesner](https://github.com/aplesner) for the initial apptainer scripts and reviewing
 - [@ijorl](https://github.com/iJorl) for the initial slurm scripts